rafi007akhtar/react-native-projects/README.md

 1. [goals tracker](./goals-tracker/) | Contains React Native basics.
 2. [guess my number](./guess-my-number/) | Layouting and state sharing in depth.
-3. [meals](./meals/) | Navigation with React Navigation, state management with jotai (alter branch has context and redux), build to apk
+3. [meals](./meals/) | Navigation with React Navigation, state management with Jotai (alter branch has context and redux), build to apk
 4. [other navigators](./other-navigators/) | To practise writing other navigators in React Navigation library.
 In particular, BottomTabNavigator is used here.
 5. [expense tracker](./expense-tracker/) | Created an app to practise everything learned so far.
+Used Jotai _and_ Zustand to manage state here.
 6. [user authentication](./user-authentication/) | Connect the React Native app with Firebase and manage authentication through that.
 This is also the only project to use JavaScript instead of TypeScript.
 7. [favorite places](./favorite-places/) | Using native device features using React Native.
 Worked on geolocation / Google Maps, camera (`expo-image-picker`), SQLite DB for device storage (with new SQLite API, not the deprecated one).
 Also modified app.json file with plugins for permissions.
 8. [expo bare](./expo-bare/) | Created this project while going through the lesson on React Native without Expo.
 Created a hello-world bare Expo project.
 Skipped on the pure React Native project hands on.